Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation: The Hierarchical Bayesian Bootstrap

 \subsection{Some Limiting Cases and Hyperparameter Choice}

 Here we consider the limiting behavior of the HBB by analyzing \eqref{eq:urn} conditional on $P_0(w) = \sum_{i=1}^n \pi_i \delta_{W_i}$ and the choice of hyperparameter.
-Note that for $\alpha=0$, the first term in \eqref{eq:urn} disappears and our estimate reduces to $P_v( W = w \mid P_0, \alpha, W^v ) = \frac{1}{n_v} \sum_{i \in S_v} \delta_{W_i}$.
-This is the empirical distribution within stratum $v$ and represents a \textit{completely unpooled} estimate where values of $W$ unseen in stratum $v$ have no mass.
-Thus, there is no borrowing of information.
-This is also the posterior mean of the BB estimate of $P_v$ used by Roy, Taddy, and Boatman for HTE estimation.
-Now consider the other extreme where $\alpha >> n_v$.
-In this case \eqref{eq:urn} reduces to $P_v( w \mid P_0, \alpha, D ) = \sum_{i=1}^n \pi_i \delta_{W_i}$ - the BB estimate of the entire marginal distribution (over $V$) that places expected mass $E[\pi_i] = 1/n$ on each observed value of $W$ in the entire sample.
+Note that for $\alpha_v=0$, the first term in line one of \eqref{eq:urn} disappears and our estimate reduces to $P_v( W = w \mid P_0, \alpha_v, W^v ) = \frac{1}{n_v} \sum_{i \in S_v} \delta_{W_i}$.
+This is the empirical distribution within stratum $v$ - the posterior mean of the Bayesian Bootstrap within the stratum.
+It represents a \textit{completely unpooled} estimate where values of $W$ unseen in stratum $v$ have no mass.
+Now consider the other extreme where $\alpha_v >> n_v$.
+In this case \eqref{eq:urn} reduces to $P_v( w \mid P_0, \alpha_v, D ) = \sum_{i=1}^n \pi_i \delta_{W_i}$ - the BB estimate of the overall empirical distribution (over $V$) that places expected mass $E[\pi_i] = 1/n$ on each observed value of $W$ in the entire sample.
 That, is we have \textit{completely pooled} all the stratum-specific distributions.
-The parameter $\alpha$ controls the posterior compromise between these extremes for a particular stratum.
-We can also view $\alpha$ as trading off bias and variance when estimating when estimating $P_v(W)$.
-Suppose we believe that $W \perp V$ so that the conditional equals the marginal, $P_v(W) = P(W)$.
-Then, we could use all $n$ data points to form an empirical distribution for $P_v(W)$ when computing $\Psi(v)$.
-However, if we are wrong and $W, V$ are dependent, then this would introduce bias.
-With $\alpha >> n_v$, we shrink towards a prior belief in this independence assumption.
-Conversely, $\alpha<<n_v$ shrinks to the stratum-level BB that only uses subjects in stratum $v$ (prior belief of dependence).
+The parameter $\alpha_v$ controls the posterior compromise between these extremes for a particular stratum.
+The idea of partial-pooling is to balance the bias-variance tradeoff, with fully pooled estimates favoring reduction in variance over potential increase in bias and fully unpooled estimates favoring a reduction of bias over potential increase in variance.
+Of course, partial-pooling by its nature may induce bias, especially if the confounder distributions in the sub-populations are very different.
+While it may be tempting to view the introduction of a user-specified parameter $\alpha_v$ as a limitation, we have just shown above that the dominant BB approach already makes a very informative prior choice of $\alpha_v = 0$ - implicitly favoring the completely unpooled scenario, even if some partial pooling to reduce variability is sensible.
+Introducing $\alpha_v$ makes this choice explicit and does not lock users into an implicit informative prior.